-I write about climate and environmental justice, just transition– how to transition to a low carbon economy in a way that is just for workers and communities, labor/climate coalitions, and the relationship between inequality and the climate crisis.
+I write about climate and environmental justice, just transition– how to transition to a low carbon economy in a way that protects workers and communities, labor/climate coalitions, and the relationship between inequality and the climate crisis.
 Currently, I am an assistant professor in the environmental studies department at the University of California, Santa Cruz.
 I am also a Fellow at Cornell University’s Worker Institute.
-I’m also on the Board of Center on Race, Poverty, and the Environment (CRPE) and Good for Girls.
+I’m also on the Board of Center on Race, Poverty, and the Environment (CRPE), Good for Girls, and Welcome Ideas.
 My previous work experience includes Adjunct Professor at Fordham University School of Law, Associate Director at PolicyLink, Senior Policy Analyst at Demos, Director of Campaign Research/ Policy Director at Urban Agenda (now ALIGN), the Progressive States Network, and visiting legal scholar positions at CRPE, ICIMOD and IUCN.